Help Save The Donkey Field At Seaview

 “ ….. a planning application which the College hopes to submit in the coming months…” Eton College 25 September 2020

 In anticipation of that application, the landscape is already being irremediably altered: Eton College has felled a beautiful, healthy, hundred year-old oak tree that has stood for generations.
+You can now see the ‘Formal Warning’ letter sent by the Forestry Commission to Eton College after the felling of the Oak.
 New housing is of course required to meet the island’s needs but those needs can be met from brown-field sites.

 SAVE THE DONKEY FIELD